-However, the character of the site is significantly influenced by the existing development of housing along the entire northern boundary.
-The Landscape Architect advises that a two storey housing development would change the character of the site itself but would not have any significant impacts on the character of the wider landscape or have any significant visual impacts.
+The character of the site is significantly influenced by the existing development of housing along the entire northern boundary.
+The landscape officer advises that a two storey housing development would change the character of the site itself but would not have any significant impacts on the character of the wider landscape or have any significant visual impacts in landscape terms.